 The librarian instructs students in library use, research skills and information literacy in conjunction with assignments given by the faculty.
 Teachers regularly bring classes to work on assignments during their class periods.
 The library can accommodate three classes each period if the classes are using different resources.

 Individual students may use the library before and after school, during Activities period and lunch and also when they check out of class or study hall for academic work.
 Library hours are 7:00 a.m. to 4:50 p.m.
 Monday through Friday.
+Students can access library resources 24/7 through the library Haiku page.

 The library can be a successful, busy learning environment only if everyone respects the needs of others.
 While in the library, patrons are expected to conduct themselves in such a way that they do not disturb those who are reading, writing or searching for material.